 Exploring the Gemini CLI

 I have just started working with the Gemini CLI, and here are a few things I discovered that helped me be more productive.
-I you haven't tried out the Gemini CLI, consider doing that!
+If you haven't tried out the tool, consider doing that!
 The free tier is very generous.
-Here's how to install the tool:

 npm install -g @google/gemini-cli